preservim/vim-markdown/README.md

 ### Auto-write when following link

-If you follow a link like this `[link text](link-url)` using the "ge" shortcut, this option will automatically save any edits you made before moving you:
+If you follow a link like this `[link text](link-url)` using the `ge` shortcut, this option will automatically save any edits you made before moving you:

 ```vim
 let g:vim_markdown_autowrite = 1